Keeping your employees happy is one of the most important jobs you have as an employer.

 Small talk is good for morale and while part of the office gossip machine depends on the personalities, it is possible to keep the rumor mill to a minimum, curbing politics and keeping your teams pleasant and productive.

 Rallying employees around a common goal is a great way to channel energy into something productive.
 The team mentality builds camaraderie and collaboration, and achieving something new together is a great way to focus on each other’s strengths and bask in the glow of a goal achieved together.

 And don’t forget that creating a positive, productive work environment and promoting trust in coworkers, management and the company will keep your employees focused on doing their best every time they’re at work.

 Frustration #5: Not getting the recognition they feel they deserve

 Everyone likes to feel appreciated for the work they do, but many employees are left feeling like their hard work is exchanged for a paycheck and nothing else.
 In order to truly feel valued and, it’s important to recognize and, when appropriate, reward your employees for a job well done.

-Building in simple rewards programs, like incentives for sales or service metrics, can be a great way to motivate employees.
-But don’t overlook the power of random positive feedback as well - whether in the form of a simple thank-you note, praise or a small spot bonus, it’s a great way to let your top employees know that you recognize their hard work and appreciate their contributions to your company.
+But don’t overlook the power of random positive feedback as well – whether in the form of a simple thank-you note, praise or a small spot bonus or employee appreciation days, it’s a great way to let your top employees know that you recognize their hard work and appreciate their contributions to your company.
 Most importantly, it’s a gesture they’ll never forget.